Skip to content

 Meet Our Faculty

-The Applied Drug Discovery & Development (AD3) Certificate is taught by Vanderbilt School of Medicine and Warren Center for Neuroscience Drug Discovery faculty who are actively shaping the future of drug discovery and development.
+The Applied Drug Discovery & Development (AD3) Certificate is taught by Vanderbilt School of Medicine Basic Sciences and Warren Center for Neuroscience Drug Discovery faculty who are actively shaping the future of drug discovery and development.
 Our award-winning experts offer a combined total of 70+ years of expertise in the field and have developed pharmaceutical treatments and patents to fight diseases such as Alzheimer’s Disease, Parkinson’s Disease and schizophrenia.

 • Craig-Lindsley-600x407@2x